top of page

 solution will result in more win-win situations.

-PBS’ serious games have a track record of contributing to measurable business
+Elsewhere, PBS’ serious games have a track record of contributing to measurable business outcomes in some of the world’s largest businesses:

 • New joiners to Compass Group were taking too long to understand how their day-to-day decisions led to business outcomes.
 PBS has trained 1000s of Compass employees to attain a common understanding of "value," which has supported a 700% increase in share price since the program started in 2006.